+December

+2009

 The spartan living conditions were part of the trip's exotic charm.

+We were blessed with

+clear skies throughout our stay at Patriot Hills.

 We were lucky to be here during the polar day, as biorhythms can get all out of sync.
 Whether day or night, the sun never dips below the horizon.
-While we were there it was relatively warm $(-8^{\circ}C, -18^{\circ}F)$, a little cloudy, and there was no wind.
+While we were there it was relatively warm (-8°C, -18°F), a little cloudy, and there was no wind.
 In short, the ideal resort.
 Honest!
 Rooms in the local hotel are detached tents.
 Each tent is warmed... with your own breath, which in turn is warmed with Blue Label.
 The system works fine, except that the latter is constantly running out.
 For all that, a disorientated body sleeps comfortably.
 It must be the crystal-clear purity of the air and the fatigue of the trip.
 We eventually managed to set up a satellite Internet connection, or at least a hint of one.
 It took ten minutes to download one megabyte.
 Still, better a small fish than an empty dish.
 There was hardly anybody else in the camp who could boast such a luxury.
 As you'll have gathered by now, our journey to Antarctica was not just for the purposes of salving our idle curiosity about the continent.
 I suppose you could say we were cheerleaders for the unique Kaspersky Commonwealth Antarctic Expedition.
-Seven brave women celebrating the 60th anniversary of the Commonwealth with a 560-mile trek to the South Pole - on skis!
+Seven brave women celebrating the 60th anniversary of the Commonwealth with a 560-mile trek to the South Pole on skis!
 It took them, as planned, less than 40 days, so our party arrived just in the knick of time to join in the celebrations.
+December 2009

 Sunbathing without strong sun block is bad for your health.
 When you're waiting for a flight to the South Pole everyone finds their own way of going a little crazy.
-December